 Are you planning to visit Cuba?
 Select your country of residence to check automatically if you need a power plug adapter or voltage converter in Cuba.

-In Cuba the power plugs and sockets are of type A, B, C and L. The standard voltage is 110 / 220 V and the standard frequency is 60 Hz.
+In Cuba the power plug sockets are of type A, B, C and L. The standard voltage is 110 / 220 V and the frequency is 60 Hz.

 Which power plug sockets in Cuba?